Antanas Sileika looks at the ethics of bringing extinct species back to life in Britt Wray's book

 "It's gone the way of the dodo."
 We used to hear that saying a lot.
 Well, the saying hasn't revived, but science could bring the dodo bird back and maybe other extinct animals too.
 The practice of reviving lost species is called de-extinction.
 Rise of the Necrofauna: the Science, Ethics and Risks of De-extinction by Britt Wray explores this new field.

 Columnist Antanas Sileika share his thoughts on Rise of the Necrofauna and his interests in the area of de-extinction.
+This interview originally aired on Feb.
+19, 2018.

 A possible future